Every day eventually ends.

 Today has been a bad day.
-It follows a string of bad days.
-Both my Familial Mediterranean Fever (FMF) and my Bipolar Disorder have decided to gang up on me making it hard to cope with bad days.
+It follows a string of terrible days.
+Both my Familial Mediterranean Fever (FMF) and my Bipolar Disorder have ganged up on me.
+Coping is difficult.

 I am miserable.

-Feeling so rough, I had practically decided not to write a Monday Motivation article this weekend.
+Feeling so rough, I practically decided not to write an article this weekend.
 The longer I stay in bed, though, the more valuable I think this post might be.
 So here goes.

 This may not be my best work.
 If not, please forgive me.